 Pike’s Public Market is always a fun place to bop around for a couple of hours.

 We usually walk around and grab some lunch.
 We had thought about going to Pike Place Chowder in Post Alley, but look at the line in the above photo.
 I do not care how good their chowder is.
-I try to avoid lines when traveling with my 3 kids in possible.
+I try to avoid lines when traveling with my 3 kids if it is possible.

 Here is a picture of the ice cream place, Shy Giant.
 Yup, that’s the real name.
 I must say one of the things I love the most about living in the Pacific Northwest is that it is completely random.
 You could literally name something, anything and no one thinks anything of it.
 Go figure.